SeekerRook/KarmadaPN/README.md

 ## INSTALLATION
-run
+On the root directory run
 ```
 make pypi
 ```
-or on the root directory run
+or
 ```
 pip install .
 ```